How We Monitor Beach Water Quality

 - We conduct visual inspections for blue-green algae blooms at least once a week at each beach.

 - In addition, if a lifeguard or beach user reports an algae bloom, Public Health staff will follow-up at that beach as soon as possible.

 - If a blue-green algae bloom is present, water is collected daily (M-F) to test for cyanobacteria.

 - The beach will remain closed until levels of cyanobacteria are acceptable.

 Beach Closures for Swimming

 - Beach water quality closures occur when levels of E. coli or cyanobacteria and their toxins exceed established safety limits.
 For E. coli this limit is 1,000 MPN/100 mL.

-- For cyanobacteria, the presence of potential toxin producing algae and/or measured microcystin toxin 20 ppb or higher will prompt a closure.
+- For cyanobacteria, a closure will occur if toxin producing algae and/or microcystin toxin is 20 ppb or higher.